Miracle of Flight: Synopsis

-Early Attempts

-One man dons bird talon shoes and meets the same fate as the first man.
+Other early attempts includes a man dons bird talon shoes and meets the same fate as the first man.
 Two more try and also fall off the cliff (one has himself covered in tar and bird feathers, and another flattens his arms, so he can merely glide).

-A "certain king" in a "certain country" gathers his scientists to try and break the flight barrier, but all the king does is kick the scientists off a high cliff all the while loudly commanding "FLY!".
-On 27 July 1643, it initially appears that one scientist was successful in being able to fly, but he ends up hitting the ground (the camera was merely turned on its side as he was falling to appear as though he were flying and rotates back to normal after the scientist's impact).
+The scene then switch to a "certain country" where a "certain king" gathers his finest scientists at a research center on a high cliff to try and break the flight barrier, but all the king does is kick the scientists off a high cliff all the while loudly commanding "FLY!".
+But on July 27, 1643, it initially appears that one scientist was successful in being able to fly, but he ends up hitting the ground (the camera was merely turned on its side as he was falling to appear as though he were flying and rotates back to normal after the scientist's impact).
 "Nope, that's still not right", the king comments.
 "Next."

-Assisted Flight

-A man uses seagulls to lift him up into the air.
+A man tried an assisted flight by using seagulls to lift him up into the air.
 From below, people watch in astonishment, while one elderly woman throws bread crumbs on the pavement, muttering, "Nice little birdies."
 This ends the man's flight, as the gulls dive bomb to the ground.

 Three hundred years later, a man living in Krakatau, East of Miami, invents the airline ticket.
-Other people invent various items essential to air travel, such as stewardesses, in-flight movies, and the air terminal.
+Soon everything else fell into place as other people invent various items essential to air travel, such as in-flight movies, sickness bag, stewardesses, the "please fasten your safety belt" sign, and the air terminal.

-The last scene depicts a man goes through the airport check-in, handing his boarding pass to a stewardess, and heads off on his flight...which is getting kicked off the same high cliff where the king kicked off all his scientists several years ago.
-The short ends with the line "Nope.
-Still not got it."
+The final scene depicts a man goes through the airport check-in.
+He walk down the terminal and checks the flight schedule which announces that Flight 507 for Krakatoa East of Düsseldorf is now boarding at Gate 3.
+He went to gate where he handed his boarding pass to a stewardess.
+He walked through that gate just as the pilot wished him a very pleasant flight.
+Outside the gate, he waits for his flight...which is only getting kicked off the same high cliff where the king kicked off all his scientists several years ago.
+The short ends with the line his the king saying, "Nope, still not got it."